-(1) Gives effect to a 1,450,000-for-1 forward stock split on our common stock effected on February 25, 2021.
+(1) Gives effect to a 1,450,000-for-1 forward stock split on our common stock effected on February 25, 2021 and a 1.451345331-for-1 forward stock split on our common stock effected November 23, 2022.

 Leverage Ratio - We define our leverage ratio as total net debt divided by Adjusted EBITDA.
 Net debt includes debt related to financing lease obligations net of balance sheet cash and cash equivalents and related party note receivables.